 Program Director and Staff

-Administration of the educational institution should strive to hire a director and instructors with experience in different types of libraries and library services.
-A librarian with an accredited graduate library degree and at least five years diverse previous professional experience should direct the program.
+The program director/coordinator and instructors should have a range of experiences in different types of libraries and library services.
+A librarian with an accredited graduate library degree and at least five years of diverse previous professional experience should direct the program.
 In addition to a director, it is recommended that the library technician program should have one assistant (instructor or educational assistant) who is a qualified and experienced librarian or library technician.
 Other sessional or adjunct instructors and visiting lecturers may also be required.
 Instructors should have a graduate degree in the subject area they are teaching.
 The director should have a sufficiently reduced teaching load to allow for administrative duties.
 Time and budget should be available for professional development of all staff.
 In addition, faculty should be encouraged to be involved in professional activities.

 Administration and Budget

-The library technician program is an academic program, which must find its administrative place in the appropriate division of the educational institution.
+The library technician program is an academic program, which must fund its administrative place in the appropriate division of the educational institution.
 Its administration must be entirely separate from that of the library.
-Similarly, its budget must be separate and sufficient to allow for the autonomous development of the program.The program budget must provide for both onsite and online delivery (where applicable), the continuing upkeep of equipment, supplies, professional tools, etc., as well as provide for appropriate staff, including regular staff education and development.
+Similarly, its budget must be separate and sufficient to allow for the autonomous development of the program.The program budget must provide for both onsite and online delivery (where applicable).
+It must also ensure the continued upkeep of equipment, supplies, professional tools, etc., and provide for appropriate staff, including regular staff education and development.
 The program budget must provide for both onsite and online delivery (where applicable), It must also ensure the continued upkeep of equipment, supplies, professional tools, etc., and provide for appropriate staff, including regular staff education and development.
 The budget should provide the assurance of continuity and growth from year to year.

 Location of Programs

-National Library Technician Program Chairs/Convenors Meeting
+National Library Technician Programs Meeting

 Library technician program directors, chairs, coordinators, and instructors are encouraged to attend the National Library Technician Programs Annual Meeting (held in conjunction with the OLA Super Conference, with option for hybrid attendance).